Advice on a gap year

 You may have had a sudden change of plan.
 Exam results and changes in your circumstances sometimes mean that you have to rethink your next steps.
 Taking a gap year could give you time to pause and reflect.

 During a gap year you can focus on exploring all of your options, without rushing into anything.
-You can get advice and if you need to, you can sit autumn or summer exams to improve your grades.
+You can take time to get get advice.
+If you're a school leaver and want to improve your awarded grades you can also schedule in autumn or summer exams during your year out.